KevinSCLin/Kevin-Vlad-Test-Docs/index.md

  * Cutting, copying, pasting, and entering values in cells,
  * Using aggregate functions (SUM, AVERAGE, MIN, MAX) across a range of cells.

+ If you cannot perform the features described above, please familiarize yourself with Microsoft Excel before proceeding with this guide.

 [Learn basic Excel skills and terminology](https://www.excel-easy.com/).

 ## Software and System requirements